Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

     ![image](media/L300-8.png)

-11. Once the workflow successfully completes, you can navigate to your Contoso Traders Instance and see that the footer is updated on website.
+11. Once the workflow successfully completes, you can navigate to your Gravy Traders Instance and see that the footer is updated on website.

 ## Walkthrough – GitHub Advanced Security